 What Is a Cool Roof Coating and Is it Right for My Home?

-Let’s take a look at cool roof coatings below.
-We’ll discuss what they’re made out of, which homes stand to benefit most from these controversial materials, and which homes would be better off passing them by.
+If you could use a break on your electric bills, it’s worth investigating cool roof coatings.
+We’ll discuss what it is, which homes stand to benefit most from these materials, the pros and cons, and which homes would be better off passing them by.